Sebastian-git/Sebastian-git/README.md

 ## About me...

+🟢 Lunar Trailblazer Internship: Work in mission operations for the Lunar Trailblazer mission, a joint effort between Caltech and JPL to learn more about water on the moon.
+Utilizing NASA's Advanced Multi-Mission Operations System Instrument Toolkit (AIT-core) API and Python, I have collaborated in the development of satellite communication programs.
+(Fall 2021-Fall 2022)

 🟢 Nuleep Internship: Collaborated in publication of a mobile responsive website under direct guidance from company executives.
 Designed dynamic front-end website features using React, Redux and TailwindCSS.
 Assisted in back-end development by creating user profiles with Express, Node and MongoDB stored on Azure.
-(Spring 2021-Fall 2022)
+(Spring 2021-Spring 2022)

 🟢 NASA JPL SIRI Research Internship: Assisted in the development and research of deep learning algorithms for improved semantic segmentation of satellite images using Python (Tensorflow & PyTorch) and Git while under direct mentor ship from JPL employees.
 (Fall 2020)